GLOBAL MARKETS-Shares slip, euro gains as ECB seen poised to act

 * Euro gains after inflation data not worse than expected

-* Brent slips toward $108 as weak refining demand bites (Adds oil settlement)
+* Brent slips toward $108 as weak refining demand bites (Adds close of European stock, bond trading)

 By Herbert Lash

-NEW YORK, June 3 (Reuters) - Global equity markets slipped on Tuesday from record or multi-year highs, while euro zone inflation data gave the euro some respite on relief that price growth in the single currency zone did not slow as much as some had expected.
+NEW YORK, June 3 (Reuters) - Global equity markets slipped on Tuesday from record or multi-year highs, while euro zone inflation data gave the euro some respite on relief that price growth in the single currency zone had not slowed even further.

-Stocks on Wall Street and across Europe fell, but emerging market stocks rose, lifted in part by Brazilian and Mexican shares.
-Bond yields jumped, rising to almost 2.6 percent.
+Stocks on Wall Street were lower, following declines across Europe, but emerging market stocks rose, lifted in part by rising Brazilian and Mexican shares.
+Bond yields moved higher.

 “Valuations are elevated, and therefore anything that looks soft gives the market pause,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-Both the S&P 500 and Dow industrials closed at record highs on Monday, while MSCI’s gauge of global equities ended about 1.4 percent shy from all-time highs set in late 2007.
+Both the S&P 500 and Dow industrials closed at record highs on Monday, while MSCI’s gauge of global equities closed at more than a six-year high, about 1.4 percent away from all-time highs set in late 2007.

-The rate of euro zone inflation fell in May to 0.5 percent from 0.7 percent in April, increasing the risk of deflation.
-Economists polled by Reuters had expected inflation to remain steady.
+The rate of euro zone inflation fell in May, increasing the risks of deflation, as core inflation, excluding energy, food, alcohol and tobacco, fell to 0.7 percent from 1.0 percent in April.

 However, with most speculators already running big bets against the euro, traders said, even the weak figure was not enough to take the euro lower.

-U.S. Treasuries yields rose to their highest in three weeks as investors reset bets that yields are likely to rise after falling to 11-month lows last week.
+U.S. Treasuries yields rose to their highest in three weeks as investors reset bets that yields are likely to rise, after they fell to 11-month lows last week.

 German bund yields spiked after euro zone inflation was in-line with revised expectations, prompting some in the market who had expected an even weaker number to book profits after a recent rally.